Microwave Brownie Recipe in 8 Minutes

 - MELT CHOCOLATE AND BUTTER: Microwave butter and chocolate for 1 1/2 minutes on High in a measuring cup or bowl.
 Stir until melted and smooth.

 - MAKE BATTER: In a separate bowl, use a fork or whisk to mix sugar and eggs together.
-Add flour, vanilla, baking powder, salt if using and mix to combine.
-Stir in chocolate-butter mixture.
+Add flour, vanilla, baking powder, pinch of salt (if using) and mix to combine.
+Stir in melted butter and chocolate mixture.
 Stir in chocolate chips or nuts if using.

-- MICROWAVE TO COOK: Pour batter in a microwaveable dish – approximately 8 x 8 x 2 -sprayed with oil.
+- MICROWAVE TO COOK: Prepare a microwaveable dish – approximately 8 x 8 x 2 inch (20 x 20 cm) -sprayed with oil.
+Pour batter into dish.
 Place a small plate or saucer upside down on the microwave turntable/floor.
 Then place dish on top of the inverted plate.
-Microwave for 3 minutes 10 seconds to 3 minutes 30 seconds.
-Note 2.
+Microwave on full power for 3 minutes 10 seconds to 3 minutes 30 seconds.
+Note 4.
 If microwave turntable doesn't turn automatically, stop and turn the dish once or twice, then continue cooking.
 Don't over bake.
 You can always add more time if needed.
-How to tell if brownies are done, Note 3.
+How to tell if brownies are done, Note 6.

 - SERVE: Let brownies cool for 10 minutes.
-Serve semi warm if desired with ice cream, berries, whipped cream or dusted icing/confectioner sugar.
+Serve semi warm or at room temperature with ice cream, berries, whipped cream or dusted icing/confectioner sugar.

 - Microwave timing for brownies: Timing will depend on the power/wattage of your microwave.
 These times are approximate.
 You might have to experiment a bit based on how you like your brownies – fudgy (less time), cake-y (more time).